 Just like everything, REBT also has some advantages and disadvantages.
 After knowing this much about REBT, now it is time to talk about the advantages and disadvantages of this treatment procedure.

 Pros of REBT

 - REBT focuses on thoughts and behavior.
 These are accessible.
-Many treatments or therapy models focus on assessing the past memories and experiences which are not easily accessible, rather faded and almost forgotten.
-In comparison to those, this is the main advantage of REBT that it works with the thoughts, beliefs, and behaviors that are definite, distinct, and accessible.
+Many treatments or therapy models focus on assessing past memories and experiences which are not easily accessible but rather faded and almost forgotten.
+In comparison to those, this is the main advantage of REBT it works with the thoughts, beliefs, and behaviors that are definite, distinct, and accessible.

 - REBT is an evidence-based treatment procedure, which means it is proven and backed by scientific evidence.
 Thus, it ensures a better result than many other treatment procedures.
 According to a number of researches, it is proven that REBT cures many issues effectively.